jkoppen-bluebillywig/license-and-disclaimer/README.md

 **3. License**

-Subject to the terms and conditions of this License, Licensor hereby grants to You a perpetual, worldwide, non-exclusive, no-charge, royalty-free, right to reproduce, prepare Derivative Works of, sublicence, make, have made, use, import the Data Product and the Derivative Works as required for the Purpose and subject to the terms and conditions as described in the Date Products.
+Subject to the terms and conditions of this License, Licensor hereby grants to You a perpetual, worldwide, non-exclusive, no-charge, royalty-free, right to reproduce, prepare Derivative Works of, sublicence, make, have made, use, import the Data Product and the Derivative Works as required for the Purpose and subject to the terms and conditions as described in the Data Products.

 Except as otherwise agreed by Licensor in writing in separate license terms and conditions for the use of THEOplayer, You shall not distribute, relicense, sell, lease, transfer, encumber, assign or make available for public use the Data Products.
 Any attempt to take any such actions is void and will automatically terminate Your rights under this License.